Thank you, Umar Jamil, for the wonderful explanation in the video tutorial.

 hidden_states = outputs # This is the last hidden state from GemmaModel

-logits = self.lm_head(hidden_states) # lm_head is a linear layer, output dimension is vocab size
+logits = self.lm_head(hidden_states) # lm_head is a linear layer with output dimension equal to vocab size

 logits = logits.float()